-These secretly-good-for-you chocolate workout brownies are high in protein, gluten-free, oil-free, vegan, and they can even have NO added sugar.
+These secretly-good-for-you chocolate workout brownies are high in protein, gluten free, oil free, vegan, and they can even have no sugar added.

 If you are one of those people who love healthy desserts and how amazing they make you feel, be sure to put these brownies on your “must try” list.